 Our support techs use different tools for different types of servers.
 For physical servers or hardware virtualized servers, we’ve found atop to be a good fit.
 In an OS virtualized server, we use the top command, and if it’s a VPS node we use vztop.

 The goal here is to locate which one of the resources; viz, CPU, Memory, Disk or Network that is getting hogged.
 In this case, we used atop, as it was a dedicated server.

 We ran the command “atop -Aac“.
 It showed the accumulated usage of resources for each process, sorted automatically by the most used resource, and the command details.
 This gave the below output.

-Here you see that the most used resource is disk and is marked as ADSK.
+We could see that the most used resource is disk and is marked as ADSK.
 From the highlighted summary we saw that /dev/sda was 100% busy.

-It’s worthwhile to note that the resource that is most vulnerable to over-use is usually Disk (especially if its SATA), followed by Memory, then CPU and then Network.
+It’s worthwhile to note that the resource that is most vulnerable to over-use is usually Disk (especially if its SATA), followed by memory, then CPU and then network.

 At this stage of troubleshooting, the following points are worth noting: